-Speaker Bercow recently declared that he wouldn’t allow President Trump to address MPs in Westminster Hall or the Royal Gallery.
+Speaker John Bercow recently declared his opposition to President Trump addressing MPs in Westminster Hall or the Royal Gallery:

-What is worse, government sources believe that Bercow may have orchestrated the row for his own ends.
+Government sources believe that Bercow may have orchestrated the rows.

-Following his intervention, Bercow has the support of numerous MPs from Labour, the Liberal Democrats and the SNP who will vote against any motion to oust him.
+With his announcement, Bercow has secured the support of numerous Labour, Liberal Democrats and SNP MPs.
+These MPs will vote against any motion to oust him.

-Clearly, the Speaker likes talking about himself – whether it’s sharing his views on Donald Trump or telling students he voted for Britain to remain in the EU.
+The Speaker appears to enjoy talking about himself – whether it’s sharing his views on Donald Trump or telling students he voted for Britain to remain in the EU.